 4. Your online fitness business stands out from the crowd

 The e-fitness industry is an increasingly competitive space.
 The good news is that 96% of fitness app users admit to using just one app!

 This means that if you outperform your competition, by providing a unique coaching service experience, you can count on a large, highly loyal customer base.

-Using bespoke software will make it easier for you to build a strong brand and differentiate your training service from what other personal trainers offer.
+Using bespoke software development services will make it easier for you to build a strong brand and differentiate your training service from what other personal trainers offer.

 As Dave Hannum, CEO of Functional Solutions, says:

 “The biggest problem I see with everyone embracing tech right now is they are doing it in a very mismatched way.
 You’ve got something on the YouTube channel over here, something on Zoom over there. (…)

 When it’s all inside your app, you can show your clients that you are the ones giving them content rather than sending them to a place where everyone else has something on the web.”

 5. Having a say in product development while relying on the expertise

 If you decide on bespoke software, you will be the decision-maker.
 If you’re not tech-savvy, the thought of it feels intimidating.
 But, remember – running a business is a team sport.
 So is product development.